Automated Assertion Generation and Regression Testing for Machine Learning Notebooks: Evaluation

-We generate \totalCodeMut code-related mutations that either change the pipeline components (e.g., \metricswap), the training hyperparameters, or the model architecture (e.g., \layerremove).
+We generate \totalCodeMut code-related mutants that either change the training hyperparameters, or the model architecture (e.g., \layerremove).
 The overall mutation score is \CodeMutScore.
 Expectedly, dataset assertions fail to detect most of these because these mutations typically occur later in the pipeline.
 These mutations are mostly detected by \modelArchAssert assertions (mutation score \ArchCodeMutScore) or \modelPerfAssert assertions (mutation score \PerfCodeMutScore).
 The \modelArchAssert assertions are stricter in general, so they can detect bugs that affect the model architecture easily.